-The scanning electron microscope (SEM) at the Dept. of Geosciences is a variable pressure FEG-SEM with dual EDS and high-resolution EBSD and cathodoluminescence (CL) system.
-The SEM aids researchers and students, over a broad range of research fields: sedimentology, environmental, petroleum, structural and isotope geology, petrology, mineralogy, and micropaleontology.
-Services are also provided to industry and other clients when capacity is available.
+The scanning electron microscope (SEM) at the department is a variable pressure FEG-SEM with dual EDS and high-resolution EBSD and cathodoluminescence (CL) system.
+It aids researchers and students over a range of research fields: sedimentology, environmental, petroleum, isotope- and structural geology, petrology, mineralogy, and micro-paleontology.
+Services are provided to industry and other when capacity.

 The scanning electron microscope gives high resolution imaging of the smallest details of a rock surface.
 Photo: Gunn Kristin Tjoflot, UiO

 - Hitachi SU5000 FE-SEM (Schottky FEG) including low-vacuum mode and inlens SE-detector (2015).
 The microscope is equipped;